fruit trees for the southwest

 Peach Trees

-Babcock – (freestone) Semi-Dwarf, Juicy and sweet white flesh and some little fuzz.
+Babcock – (freestone) Semi-Dwarf, Juicy and sweet white flesh, and a little fuzz.
 Heavy bearing fruit.
-Self Fertile.
+Self-fertile.
 Ripens in July.

 Desert Gold Peach – A vigorous and heavy-bearing tree offers fruit with exceptionally good flavor and sweetness for such an early variety.
 Its medium-sized semi-freestone fruit has firm yellow flesh and yellow skin with a red blush.
 Fragrant pink flowers adorn the green foliage on this self-fruiting tree.